jhoneill/jhoneill.github.io/_posts/2025-03-30-HereInMyCar.md

 - Octopus want to tell the car when to start and stop so it gets charged with the cheapest, greenest power.
-I set a level to charge to (via an app, of course - it charges to the same level as last time if I do nothing) and I let them call a VW service to find out howw much juice the car has, they do the sums for how long it needs to charge, and schedule accordingly, including lowering the price for charging outside the cheap-rate window when that's needed.
+I set a level to charge to (via an app, of course - it charges to the same level as last time if I do nothing) and I let them call a VW service to find out how much juice the car has, they do the sums for how long it needs to charge, and schedule accordingly, including lowering the price for charging outside the cheap-rate window when that's needed.
 They use the same service to tell the car when to start or stop charging.